AyrtonPereira1996/AyrtonPereira1996/README.md

 🤔 What I do?

-I'am working as a web freelancer developing websites and web applications;
+I’m working as a web freelancer developing websites and web applications;

-I'am working as IT technician at an IT consulting company called System Soluction since 2020;
+I’m working as an IT technician at an IT consulting company called System Solution since 2020;

+I’m trying each day to get better at doing what I do and what I ♥️ do.